obonaventure/cnp3/book-2nd/protocols/tcp.rst

 .. note:: TIME\_WAIT on busy TCP servers

  The :math:`2*MSL` seconds delay in the `TIME\_WAIT` state is an important operational problem on servers having thousands of simultaneously opened TCP connections [FTY99]_.
 Consider for example a busy web server that processes 10.000 TCP connections every second.
 If each of these connections remain in the `TIME\_WAIT` state for 4 minutes, this implies that the server would have to maintain more than 2 million TCBs at any time.
 For this reason, some TCP implementations prefer to perform an abrupt connection release by sending a `RST` segment to close the connection [AW05]_ and immediately discard the corresponding :term:`TCB`.
-However, if the `RST` segment is lost, the remote host continues to maintain a :term:`TCB` for a connection no longer exists.
+However, if the `RST` segment is lost, the remote host continues to maintain a :term:`TCB` for a connection that no longer exists.
 This optimisation reduces the number of TCBs maintained by the host sending the `RST` segment but at the potential cost of increased processing on the remote host when the `RST` segment is lost.

 .. tuning timewait http://publib.boulder.ibm.com/infocenter/wasinfo/v7r0/index.jsp?topic=/com.ibm.websphere.edge.doc/cp/admingd45.htm bad idea